m3et/Road6/README.md

-# ROAD 6
+# **ROAD 6**

-Project represent a road with cars entering and exiting at different rates., we used Lambda architecture consists of three main service component running separately to allow real time data processing as well as batch processing and ML predictions using BigML.
+Project represent a road divided with segments and cars entering and exiting at different rates and places.

+We used Lambda architecture consists of three main service component running separately to allow near real time data processing as well as batch processing and ML predictions using BigML.

-# Tools and Frameworks used:
+## Tools and Frameworks used:

-Node.js
+- Node.js
-Express.js
+- Express.js
-Kafka
+- Kafka
-Socket.io
+- Socket.<area>IO
-MongoDB
+- MongoDB
-Redis
+- Redis
-BigML
+- BigML

-# Batch layer
+## Batch layer

 Batch layer provides the functionality of append-only set of raw data and computed batch views.